Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like everything else on the web, HTML is subject to frequent change, and sometimes these changes will no doubt have an impact on WordPress.
+Important: Like all things online, HTML is also subject to frequent change, and sometimes these changes will no doubt have an impact on WordPress.

-Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced a number of new “tags” to keep up with the latest advances in software and web browser technology.
-As several older tags get dropped from HTML5, you can expect that WordPress will also continue updating its software to stay compatible with industry-wide HTML standards.
+Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to keep up with new advances in web applications and web browser technology.
+As a number of older tags get dropped from HTML5, you should expect that WordPress will also keep updating its code in order to ensure compatibility with industry-wide coding standards.

-We cover the WordPress Visual Editor and creating posts and pages in separate tutorials.
+We discuss the WordPress WYSIWYG Editor and how to add content to pages and posts in separate tutorials.

-The WordPress Text editor lets you add various widely-used HTML tags, including the following:
+WordPress lets you add various commonly-used HTML formatting tags, including the tags below:

-The diagram below shows several practical content formatting examples that use some of the HTML tags listed in the illustration above …
+The diagram below shows a few useful content formatting examples that use a number of the HTML tags displayed in the illustration above …

-To learn more about using HTML, see the tutorials in the website below:
+To learn more about using HTML, go here:

 The WordPress Text Content Editor Explained

-By default, the WordPress Text (HTML) Editor displays a standard set of menu features …
+By default, the WordPress Text (HTML) Content Editor displays a standard set of menu buttons …

-Here is a brief description of what each of the menu buttons in the Text Editor does with their corresponding HTML formatting tag (refer to the screenshot above):
+Here is a brief description of the function of each of the Text Editor menu buttons with their corresponding HTML formatting tag (see the screenshot above):